How supply and demand drives production and marketing decisions

 The factors behind the price you receive for what you produce go far beyond your crop field, paddock or barn.

-“We’re on a global market,” Burak says.
+“We’re in a global market,” Shepherd says.
 Using canola as an example, he adds, “Canada is a canola producing powerhouse and strongly influences the global price.
 However, there are many international factors that impact the market.”

 If canola production in Australia is down, there could be an opportunity for Canada to fill any world supply gaps.
-However, a strong soybean output in the United States and South America could also help fill the gap in animal feed.
+However, a strong soybean output in the United States and South America could also help fill the broader market for vegetable oils and protein meals.
 At the same time, palm oil supplies in Southeast Asia could take up the canola oil shortage left by a poor Australian crop.
 All contribute to shaping the value of canola grown in Canada in any given year.

 3. Weather can significantly alter market supplies

 Record-breaking drought can cause pasture, hay and feed shortages and even reduce water availability.
 A local shortfall in any of those areas could lead farmers to reduce the size of their livestock herd and sell more for meat processing.
-In turn, local farmers and those in other parts of the country could see a slump in prices.
+In turn, local farmers and those in other parts of the country could see a slump in prices in the short-term.
+In the long-term as cattle herds are reduce prices could rise as fewer cattle are available for slaughter.

 4. Politics and world issues play a role